 NFI North, Inc. (NFIN) is a not-for-profit organization whose purpose is to provide community-based social services to individuals and their families.
 NFIN is a subsidiary of North American Family Institute, Inc. (NAFI), which is the sole member of NFIN's board of directors.
-Substantially all of NFIN's revenues are derived from services contracted with Medicaid, the State of New Hampshire Division of Children, Youth & Families, and local public school districts.
+Substantially all of NFIN's revenues are derived from services contracted with the States of Maine and New Hampshire Departments of Human Services, Children, Youth & Families, Medicaid, private insurers, and local public school districts.